Stackclash/5e-vault/5. Mechanics/Bestiary/Ooze/Elder Oblex.md

 - "desc": "The oblex extrudes a piece of itself that assumes the appearance of one\
     \ Medium or smaller creature whose memories it has stolen.
 This simulacrum appears,\
     \ feels, and sounds exactly like the creature it impersonates, though it smells\
     \ faintly of sulfur.
-The oblex can impersonate dice: 2d6 + 1|avg (2d6 + 1)\
+The oblex can impersonate dice: 2d6 + 1|avg|noform (2d6\
-    \ different creatures, each one tethered to its body by a strand of slime that\
+    \ + 1) different creatures, each one tethered to its body by a strand of slime\
-    \ can extend up to 120 feet away.
+    \ that can extend up to 120 feet away.
 The simulacrum is an extension of the oblex,\
     \ meaning that the oblex occupies its space and the simulacrum's space simultaneously.\
     \ The tether is immune to damage, but it is severed if there is no opening at\
     \ least 1 inch wide between the oblex and the simulacrum.
 The simulacrum disappears\